ipfs/ipfs-blog/src/_blog/libp2p-hole-punching.md

 Hole punching is one mechanism to overcome the problem described above.
 Let's see how it works.

 Imagine that we have some mysterious mechanism to synchronize *A* and *B*.
 Mysterious as synchronizing clocks is hard, &#x2026; really hard.
-For those that don't believe me, I recommend reading Lamport's "Time, Clocks, and the Ordering of Events in a Distributed System" and Mills' "A Brief History of NTP Time: Memoirs of an Internet Timekeeper".
+For those that don't believe me, I recommend reading Lamport's [_Time, Clocks, and the Ordering of Events in a Distributed System_](https://web.archive.org/web/20211101121036/https://amturing.acm.org/p558-lamport.pdf) and Mills' [_A Brief History of NTP Time: Memoirs of an Internet Timekeeper_](https://web.archive.org/web/20220120075303/https://www.eecis.udel.edu/~mills/database/papers/history.pdf).

 Anyways, back to assuming the existence of a mysterious synchronization mechanism.
 Such mechanism would allow *A* and *B* to dial each other "at the same time".